kslji/trackUserAddress/README.md

 4. Flexible Queries
 Users can filter transactions by category: ERC20, ERC721, internal, external, or all.
-Users can specify user flow type: from, to, or both.
+Users can specify the user flow type: from, to, or both.

 # Architecture Decisions

-MongoDB: Flexible schema and scalability for historical logs.
+1. MongoDB: Flexible schema and scalability for historical logs.
-Redis (Optional): In-memory caching for frequently queried addresses.
+2. Redis (Optional): In-memory caching for frequently queried addresses.
-Alchemy API: Provides real-time blockchain transaction data.
+3. Alchemy API: Provides real-time blockchain transaction data.
-BulkWrite + updateOne: Ensures idempotency and high-performance writes using txnHash.
+4. BulkWrite + updateOne: Ensures idempotency and high-performance writes using txnHash.

 # API Endpoints
 GET /cointracker/report/:address